syncfusion-content/maui-docs/MAUI/ImageEditor/save.md

 ---
 layout: post
-title: Image save in .NET MAUI ImageEditor control | Syncfusion
+title: Save image .NET MAUI ImageEditor control | Syncfusion
 description: Learn about save support in the Syncfusion .NET MAUI ImageEditor(SfImageEditor) control and more.
 platform: .NET MAUI
 control: SfImageEditor
 documentation: ug
 ---

-# Save in .NET MAUI ImageEditor (SfImageEditor)
+# Save image using .NET MAUI Image Editor (SfImageEditor)

 The Image Editor control in .NET MAUI allows you to save the edited image as PNG and JPEG.